 Employers lose billions of dollars in productivity each year due to worker mental health illnesses, but it is the workers we want to focus on.

 Who takes care of them when they sustain a workplace mental health injury?

 If you or someone you love has suffered from a mental health injury that was caused by the workplace, please seek legal assistance as soon as possible.
-At Koszdin, Fields, Sherry & Katz, our knowledgeable and experienced team is ready to help you through this.
+At Koszdin, Fields & Sherry, our knowledgeable and experienced team is ready to help you through this.
 These injuries must be taken seriously by your employer.
 We will investigate what happened and work to secure the compensation you deserve.
 This can include: